 Morgan Stanley’s Prime Brokerage business, which has become a crucial component of the firm’s Institutional Equity Division, has had a simple strategy from inception: a steadfast adherence to—and a singular focus on—being the best possible partner to clients who want a partner.

 "It’s a cliché that everyone in the financial services business says they want to be your partner.
 But the word 'partner' doesn’t mean 'we hope you do lots of business with us,' " says Alex Ehrlich, Global Co-Head of Prime Brokerage.
-"The principles of partnership have to be part of the fabric of our culture, because if you don’t have a partnership culture within Prime Brokerage and the broader IED business, it’s just not possible to behave as a great partner to your clients."
+"The principles of partnership have to be part of the fabric of our culture, because if you don’t have a partnership culture within Prime Brokerage and the broader Institutional Equity business, it’s just not possible to behave as a great partner to your clients."

-According to Alan Thomas, Global Co-Head of Prime Brokerage, the foundation of long-term, sustainable competitive advantage on Wall Street is culture.
+According to Alan Thomas, Global Co-Head of Equities, the foundation of long-term, sustainable competitive advantage on Wall Street is culture.
 "What we promote is a culture where we attract smart, ambitious, hardworking people, and then teach them, from the moment they’re recruited, and throughout their careers—that we work together in order to make each other better.”

 If this sounds a bit like an attempt to create a culture of empathy, there’s a reason for that: It is.